wpswings/upsell-order-bump-offer-for-woocommerce/README.md

 Merchants can customize order bump offers and view Live Preview at the same time.
 Live Preview is available for Template, Design, and Content.
 Live Preview Customization helps in creating appealing Order Bumps for your WooCommerce store.

 **7) Multiple Locations on the Checkout page**
-The Order Bump offer can be displayed on multiple locations on the Checkout Page.
-You can display them as “Before Order Summary”, “Before Payment Gateways”, “After Payment Gateways”, “Before Place Order Button”.
+The additional offers can be displayed on multiple locations on the Checkout Page.
+You can display them as “Before Order Summary”, “Before Payment Gateways”, “After Payment Gateways”, and “Before Place Order Button”.

+**8) Choose the Background Color of the Bump Offer Box** Customize the background color of the bump offer box as per liking using the background color feature.
+Make the offer as attractive as you can by choosing the righteous color combinations and elevate your AOV.

-**8) Sandbox Mode**
+**9) Sandbox Mode**
-Our plugin has Sandbox mode that gives you the ability to Live Preview and Customize the Order Bump Offer layout and modify every element before making it Live.
+Our WooCommerce Order Bump plugin has Sandbox mode that gives you the ability to Live Preview and Customize the Order Bump Offer layout and modify every element before making it Live.

-**9) Responsive Order Bumps design**
+**10) Responsive Order Bumps design**
-The Order Bump offers are completely responsive for every type of device no matter whether it is Desktop, Mobile, or Tablet.
+The  WooCommerce upsell offers are completely responsive for every type of device no matter whether it is Desktop, Mobile, or Tablet.

-**10) Behavioral Reporting**
+**11) Behavioral Reporting**

 Merchants can analyze the customer behavior for every individual bump offer.
 With this behavioral report, a merchant can check the number of times a particular offer was viewed, accepted, or removed from the cart.
 It also shows the conversion rate as well as the total sales for every order bump offer.

-**11) Sales Report**
+**12) Sales Report**

 With the Order Bump Sales Report, a merchant can track the sale of the products that were sold as a bump offer.
 It lets you track the sale of those products for a specific time period and also enables you to track the sales as per individual products and product categories.

-**12) Major Product Types Support**
+**13) Major Product Types Support**

-The plugin comes with full compatibility with simple, variable, and subscription product types.
+The WooCommerce Order Bump plugin comes with full compatibility with simple, variable, and subscription product types.
 This increases the range of product offerings that you can provide to your customers.

-**13) Enable Permalink On Product Title And Image**
+**14) Enable Permalink On Product Title And Image**
 By enabling the permalink option from the Global Settings your customers can view the bump offer product in detail.
 Customers can click either on the product title or the product image of the bump offer product on the checkout page.
 As a result, the customer will be redirected to a new page where they can view the complete information.

-**14) Add Custom Image**
+**15) Add Custom Image**
 This is one of our recent features.
 The admin can change the default bump offer product image from the funnel setting and replace it with a custom image.